Did you ask yourself “what is neuromarketing” before opening our blog? If yes, let’s first figure out what it’s all about.

 Whether you work on your landing page or an ad design, changing a single color or even a shade can cost you thousands of dollars.

-Back in 2014, Google tested 40 shades of blue to understand which shade drives higher number of clicks on search results.
-In case of Google, one shade of blue brought additional $200 million to the company.
+Back in 2014, Google tested 40 shades of blue to understand which shade drives a higher number of clicks on search results.
+In case of Google, one shade of blue brought an additional $200 million to the company.

 3. Brand awareness campaigns are worth the money

-Even if people don’t buy your product/service when they see your ad, it has the chance to take root in the human’s brain.
+Even if people don’t buy your product/service when they see your ad, it has the chance to take root in the human brain.
 And when they need a product/service similar to yours, your ad appears in front of their eyes.

 But showing an ad isn’t enough to get remembered.
-It should be memorable, personal, contrastable, emotional because you are competing for an attention with hundreds of advertisers every single day.
+It should be memorable, personal, contrastable, emotional because you are competing for attention with hundreds of advertisers every single day.

 4. Associations make people feel familiarity